jlan84/cross-validation-assignment/pair.md

 1. Load the diabetes data from sklearn using the instructions in the [sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html).

+2. Some of the work at the end of this assignment will be very computationally heavy, so we will subset our data to make this work more approachable.
+Take the first 100 rows from the diabetes data and target to use as your raw data in this assignment.

-2. Take an initial look at the data and investigate what the predictors mean.
+3. Take an initial look at the data and investigate what the predictors mean.
 You may have to do some detective work with google.

-3. Do some basic EDA.
+4. Do some basic EDA.
 Check for missing values, and plot the univariate and joint distributions of the predictors and target.
 Make any sensible changes to the data based on what you discover in your explorations.

 ## Part 2: Ridge Regression